DataSF/datasf.github.io/_drafts/publishing-toolkit.md

 ---

 How do you operationalize open data?
 It's a question that comes to us quite a bit from peer programs and researchers.
-One that we can readily answer, but it can be a lot to absorb in a single conversation.
+One that we can readily answer but can be a lot to absorb in a single conversation.

 We've been iterating and improving on how we run the program since Joy arrived as our City's first Chief Data Officer.
 Lots of collateral has been developed over time, but we've wanted to thread all of the work together into a sort of "operating manual" for open data.

-We were inspired by Chicago's ETL toolkit, but wanted to encapsulate the mix of people, process and technology we use to operate on a daily basis.
+We were inspired by Chicago's ETL toolkit, but wanted to broaden to capture all of the surrounding business processes.

 The result is the DataSF Open Data Publishing Toolkit.

-It is meant to be an enduring resource for our team (one that will update as we change) as well as a reference for others grappling with
+It is meant to be an enduring resource for our team (one that will update as we change) as well as a reference for others grappling with running an open data program.

 By no means do we believe this is THE way.
 Your context will differ, your needs will evolve (so will ours).
-But we welcome you to plunder the toolkit and take what works for you.
+But feel free to plunder the toolkit and take what works for you.
 No matter what you take away, we do have a set of principles that contribute to running a flexible program, and we don't want you to miss them, so I'll call them out here.

 ## Leverage lightly coupled systems rather than monolithic solutions.

 There is no artisinal off the shelf technology for running an open data program soup to nuts.
-The market is just not big enough and anyone telling you that's what they sell is probably stretching the truth.
+The market is just not big enough and anyone telling you otherwise is probably stretching the truth.

-We opted for an integration approach rather than waiting for a magical system (that will likely never come).
+We opted for an integration approach rather than waiting for one magical system (that will likely never come).
 It started as a simple decision to assign unique identifiers to each dataset in our inventory, and now we can link multiple pieces together without thinking too hard.

 ## Design processes and systems that meet people where they are.

-We work with 52 data coordinators across a highly variable IT environment.
+We work with 52 data coordinators across highly variable IT environments.
 It is impossible to design the "perfect" system.
 But what you can do is listen to the users of your systems and iterate.

 For example, our initial publishing intake was in an Excel workbook.
-It was our best effort at designing something without too much investment.
+It was our best effort to design something useful without a lot of investment.
 It had macros and automated "all the things."
-And it worked, kind of.
-We learned a lot and lifted those learnings into an online form that now serves as our intake.
+And it worked...kind of.
+We learned a lot and lifted what we learned into an online form that now serves as our intake for publishing.

 ## Reduce duplication of effort.

 Notice, I say reduce.
-It is a high bar to completely avoid duplication, but you can always be scanning for ways to remove duplicative entry.
-It's this principle that has led to us pushing for a metadata API that Socrata just released so we can collect data once through intake and load that data automatically.
+It is a high bar to completely avoid duplication, but you can always scan for ways to strike out duplicative work.
+For example, Socrata recently released the metadata API that will allow us to sync metadata collected during publishing intake automatically.
+This will help us eliminate copy pasting from one system to another.

-Orient toward scaling where feasible.
+## Orient toward scaling where feasible.

+You can think about scale in many different ways.
+In this context, we attempt to identify reusable patterns and code that allow us to move publishing faster over time.
+There are trade-offs between building up scalable infrastructure and delivering a widget faster.
+The tension is always present, but it can be managed by being thoughtful about when to invest in scaling projects.

-Continuously evaluate and improve.
+## Continuously evaluate and improve.

-There ARE technologies for pieces of managing a program.
-There are of course open data portals, there are help desk ticketing systems, there are kanban boards, etc. But the arrangement of your program may vary
+Operating across all of this is a process of continuous improvement.
+In practical terms that means collecting data that helps you make decisions and trade-offs.
+As we've built up our processes, we've tried to capture data in ways that will allow us to make smarter decisions about where to optimize.
+And even that is a continuous process.